Cheesy Truffle Fries with Aioli Avocado Dip (AIP, Paleo, Dairy Free)

 Hot tip: High-quality brands use olive oil and real truffles, with no truffle flavor (chemicals).
 Make sure you read the ingredient list on the label.

 High-quality truffle oils are not cheap, but a little goes a long way.
 You would not use them as you use your regular cooking oils.
 To best preserve them store them in the fridge.
 Bring them to room temperature about an hour before you start using them, or place the bottle in some warm water to speed up the process.
 Since every brand is different in the intensity of the flavor it is wise to try a smaller amount than a recipe calls for at first.
 You don’t want to overpower a dish with too much truffle oil.

 Tips to Make the Best Crispy Sweet Potato Fries

-- Use White Sweet Potatoes (Hannah Sweet potatoes) or Japanese Sweet potatoes (purper color and white flesh).
-These varietes have a lower water content than the orange fleshed sweet potatoes and are therefore better suited for crispy sweet potato fries.
+- Use White Sweet Potatoes (Hannah Sweet potatoes) or Japanese Sweet potatoes (purple color and white flesh).
+These varieties have a lower water content than the orange-fleshed sweet potatoes and are therefore better suited for crispy sweet potato fries.